gadgetron/GadgetronOnlineClass/README.md

 │   │       └── README.md
 │   ├── Day2
 │   └── Day3
+├── Installation
+│   └── README.md
+├── Interactive-Sessions
+│   └── README.md
 ├── Preparation
 │   └── README.md
-├── README.md
-└── Visio-Modalities
 └── README.md

 ```

 ## Test the Ismrmrd and Gadgetron installation in advance

+Since all participants are working at home on their own computer, we asked the participants to test their ISMRMRD and Gadgetron installation in advance.
+Detailed installation instructions has been summarized [here](https://github.com/gadgetron/GadgetronOnlineClass/tree/master/Installation).

+Feel free to contact us and to post any inquiries on the gadegtron [forum](https://groups.google.com/forum/#!forum/gadgetron)

 > <img src="https://img.shields.io/badge/-_Warning-orange.svg?style=flat-square"/>
 > Note that this course is based on the following teaching material:
 > [link](http://gadgetron.github.io/tutorial/)
 > [link](https://github.com/gadgetron/gadgetron/wiki/Gadgetron-Hello-World)
-> Running on of them before is highly recommended
+> Running one of them before is highly recommended

-Since all participants are working at home on their own computer, we asked the participants to test their Ismrmrd and Gadgetron installation in advance.
-Detailed installation instructions has been summarized [here](https://github.com/gadgetron/GadgetronOnlineClass/tree/master/Installation).

-Feel free to contact us and to post any inquiries on the gadegtron [forum](https://groups.google.com/forum/#!forum/gadgetron)

 ## 1. Introduction courses (day 1 : June 11th 2020)